 Metasploit isn’t just a tool; it’s an entire framework that provides the infrastructure needed to automate mundane, routine, and complex tasks.
 This allows you to concentrate on the unique or specialized aspects of penetration testing and on identifying flaws within your information security program.
 Metasploit can be used in your penetration tests.
 Metasploit allows you to easily build attack vectors to augment its exploits, payloads, encoders, and more in order to create and execute more advanced attacks.
 It is available for download in windows and comes preloaded with Kali Linux.

 Kali includes over 400 security testing tools.
 A lot of the redundant tools from Backtrack have been removed and the tool interface streamlined.
 You can now get to the most used tools quickly as they appear in a top ten security tool menu.
-You can also find these same tools and a plethora of others all neatly categorized in the menu system.
-Latest version of Kali Linux is 1.0.9,which is used throughout our tests in this report.
+You can also find these same tools and a plethora of others all neatly categorized in the menu.
+The latest version of Kali Linux is 1.0.9, which is used throughout our tests in this report.
 Kali allows you to use similar tools and techniques that a hacker would use to test the security of your network so you can find and correct these issues before a real hacker finds them.

 Security testing tools can be extremely costly, Kali is free!
 Secondly, Kali includes open source versions of numerous commercial security products, so you could conceivably replace costly programs by simply using Kali.
-All though Kali does includes several free versions of popular software programs that can be upgraded to the full featured paid versions and used directly through Kali.
+All though Kali does include several free versions of popular software programs that can be upgraded to the full-featured paid versions and used directly through Kali.

 About This Tutorial